 Should interest income be taxed?
 I also want to make a distinction between different kinds of interest income, for example from loans and from stock ownership.
 If I save up enough money to loan it, at the going interest rate, to my neighbor to build a house, then, maybe, I have a right to that interest income without being taxed on it.
 I’m putting my hard-earned money at risk, after all.
 When my neighbor pays back the loan with interest, I no longer have control over his/her property and no claim to his/her labor.

 But if I save up enough money to buy a piece of a corporation, stock in a company where I don’t work, I’m buying a permanent claim to part of other people’s labor.
-Those wage laborers can never profit from their own greater productivity.
+Those wage laborers can never profit from their own greater productivity, while I may earn back several times my original investment.
 I don’t think that’s fair.
 I do think interest from stock ownership should be taxed, with a progressive tax.
 In fact, I’d rather see the practice of publicly owned and traded stocks whither away and replaced by a system in which capital investors make loans instead of buying stocks.
 The Federal Reserve has held interest rates down for so long, that they have killed savings investments and encouraged everyone to put their money in the much riskier stock market.

 Above I have used rather simplistic examples to try to make my point.
 In reality deciding what is labor income or fairly earned income and is not so easy to define.
 Is making $3,000 per hour as officer of a large corporation the same thing as making $30 an hour as a store manager?
 They are both wage earners.
 Maybe a retired woman rents out her large home and lives in a small rental apartment, in order to earn enough to live comfortably and safely.
 She is a capitalist, making money off her property.
 How do we think about these differences?